-At Rojabo, our aim is to deliver personalized training programs that work for everyone who takes their rowing seriously.
+At Rojabo, we aim to deliver personalized training programs that work for everyone who takes their rowing seriously.

 Bo Vestergaard, co-founder/coach

-Bo, born 1965 got selected for the Danish national team at the age of 22 and rowed on the Danish lightweight eight for 7 years, four years as the stroke.
-His rowing career led to several World Championship medals, two gold, four silver and one bronze.
+Bo, born in 1965, got selected for the Danish national team at the age of 22 and rowed on the Danish lightweight eight for seven years, four years as the stroke.
+His rowing career led to several World Championship medals, two gold, four silver, and one bronze.

-In 1996 he started coaching the Danish National team and over the years he worked with various different teams, such as the LM8+, LM4x, LM2-, LM2x LM2x and W4x where his crews frequently made it to the finals at the World Championships.
-From 2000 to 2006 he was the Head Coach for the Danish Women’s National team and coached the LW2x and W4x to be qualified to the Olympic Games.
-As coach he achieved two silver and two bronze medals at the World Championships.
+In 1996 he started coaching the Danish National team, and over the years, he worked with various teams, such as the LM8+, LM4x, LM2-, LM2x LM2x, and W4x, where his crews frequently made it to the finals at the World Championships.
+From 2000 to 2006, he was the Head Coach for the Danish Women’s National Team and coached the LW2x and W4x to be qualified for the Olympic Games.
+As a coach, he achieved two silver and two bronze medals at the World Championships.

 Jakob Øjvind Nielsen, co-founder/engineering

-Jakob, born 1970, has been rowing since the young age of 13 and started racing outriggers at the age of 25.
-Two year later in 1997, coached by Bo Vestergaard, he took home bronze at the World Championships racing the LM2-.
+Jakob, born in 1970, has been rowing since the age of 13 and started racing outriggers at the age of 25.
+Two years later, in 1997, coached by Bo Vestergaard, he took home bronze at the World Championships racing the LM2-.

 Jakob is also the prime motor for developing the Rojabo engine, which calculates the training programs.
 Today he continues to develop Rojabo besides working actively on various IT consultation projects.